Before You Start

 The Combat Mods

-The core combat package of Living Skyrim is Blade & Blunt, The Ultimate Dodge Mod (more details below), and VioLens.
+The core combat package of Living Skyrim is Engarde.
 Assuming a fair fight this generally means that combat will be fast-paced and somewhat deadly.
 You won’t get one-shot unless you’re fighting an enemy that is significantly higher level than you (10+ levels above your own).
+Engarde completely overhauls the combat controls, especially concerning using a weapon and spell at the same time.
+Using a spell with a weapon equipped at the same time requires using the Modifier keybind (Default is Shift), Power attacks now have a dedicated keybind (Default Mouse 3) and dodging has it’s own keybind also (Default V).
+All of these keybinds can be customized in Engarde’s MCM, the Dodge keybind is labled as “Defensive Action”.

 Archery Gameplay Overhaul completely revamps the archery system in Skyrim.
 You’ll find it now has much more realistic gameplay including arm fatigue, the ability to spread poisons across multiple arrows, stamina drain while the bowstring is pulled, and so on.
 This mod is highly configurable via its MCM menu, so feel free to tweak it to suit your playstyle.